Adding controller CasC bundles to the operations center

 6. Specify a Name for the CasC bundle location.

 7. Polling is enabled by default, to automatically check the SCM repository for bundle updates based on the specified Polling interval and synchronize the updates with the operations center’s internal storage.
 You can deselect Polling if you plan to manually synchronize CasC bundles from the Load Configuration as Code bundles screen or automatically synchronize CasC bundles using an SCM webhook.
-For more information, refer to Synchronizing CasC bundles with the operations center.
+For more information, refer to Synchronize CasC bundles with the operations center.

 8. For the Retrieval method, select SCM.